 5. Include a postcard in your packages and encourage customers to leave a review

-Consider making the most of the range of neat stationery available nowadays.
+Consider making the most of the range of customizable stationery available nowadays.
 It’s easy to put together a catchy and attractive postcard inviting customers to leave a review.
 Postcards could be added to all of the packages you send out, showing people how to go to Trustpilot and review your company in just a few easy steps.
 Take inspiration from a simple example here:

 Let people know you're "Asking for reviews"